FN-FAL113/FlyChecker/README.md

 # FlyChecker
 Checks if player has a fly permission if not fly state will be removed.
 Designed to work with LuckPerms by means of setting a expiry on a permission.
+Can even act as am anti-flyhack for servers.

 ### **Permissions:**